jliszka/jliszka.github.com/_drafts/programming-with-futures.md

 The ```par``` parameter lets you specify how much work you want done in parallel.
 For example, if you specify 5, it will take 5 items from the list, do them all in parallel, and wait for them to complete before moving on to the next 5 items.

+This can be mitigated a different way, by configuring a thread pool with a maximum number of threads, and making sure that all database or network calls go through this pool.
+This has the advantage of limiting parallelism application-wide, rather than just at a given call site.
+It still might be a good idea to limit parallelism at an individual call site to prevent it from crowding out other work.

 ### Anti-pattern #3: Not enough parallelism

 This code invokes ```api.getSelfF()``` and ```api.getCategoriesF()``` sequentially when they could be run in parallel: